tasmota/docs/docs/Tasmota-Extension.md

 ### How it works

-Tasmota Extenstion relies on the [Berry scripting language](Berry.md) and on [Tasmota Application](Tasmota-Application.md) `.tapp` files.
+Tasmota Extension relies on the [Berry scripting language](Berry.md) and on [Tasmota Application](Tasmota-Application.md) `.tapp` files.
 Each `.tapp` includes all the necessary resources for the extension.
 Once installed, extensions are copied in the hidden `/.extensions/` folder.

 By default, all extensions present in the `/.extensions/` folder are run at boot.
 You can switch off autorun when you rename the file with the `.tapp_` file suffix (add a trailing underscore); this is handled automatically via the WebUI.